How to Give and Receive Feedback

 2 Clarify

 If you don’t understand the feedback or if it feels vague, ask for clarification.
-It’s important that you’re clear on what’s been said.
+You must be clear on what’s been said.
 If necessary, playback the feedback, to make sure you’ve understood.

 3 Reflect

 Remember, that the feedback you’re receiving is someone’s opinion.
-In fact, you might get different or conflicting feedback from different people.
+You might get different or conflicting feedback from different people.
 We’re all sensitive.
 Sometimes we hear things we don’t like or feel are unfair.

 However, instead of reacting immediately, reflect honestly on what you’ve heard.